sassoftware/viya4-monitoring-kubernetes/logging/Log_Retention.md

 To increase storage, complete the following steps:

-1. Scale down the statefulSet that controls the Elasticsearch data nodes by entering the following command:
+1. Scale down the statefulSet that controls the OpenSearch nodes by entering the following command:

-    `kubectl -n logging scale statefulset v4m-es-data --replicas=0`
+    `kubectl -n logging scale statefulset v4m-es --replicas=0`

    * Where ***logging*** is the namespace into which the log-monitoring components have been deployed in your installation.
-   * This command terminates the existing "v4m-es-data-*" pods.
+   * This command terminates the existing "v4m-es-*" pods.
    * In some cases, it might be necessary to wait a few minutes until the PVCs are detached from the underlying Kubernetes nodes.
 Be patient.
    Resizing the PVC fails if the PVCs are still attached.